 Waipio Valley Beach (Big Island)

-Waipio Valley Beach is currently closed to the public.
+Waipio Valley Beach is currently closed to the public and only available to those with a Hawaii drivers license.
 However, you can still drive to a spot above the beach to look out towards the beach and the valley floor.
 Simply park on the side of the road to enjoy the views.

 Waimea Beach (Kauai)

 You might be surprised to find out that there is a black sand beach on Kauai.
-You’ll find Waimea Beach on the western side of the island, and it has the distinction of being Kauai’s only black sand beach.
+You’ll find Waimea Beach on the island’s western side, and it has the distinction of being Kauai’s only black sand beach.

 Check out the 16 best beaches in Kauai for swimming if you want to take a dip after viewing this beautiful black sand beach.